visma-meglerfront/sniff-array/README.md

 ## Colon notation

-Some Sniffers, particularly `StringSniffer` and `ObjectSniffer`, support specifying additional sniff data via the usage of `::`
+Some Sniffers, particularly `StringSniffer`, `ObjectSniffer` and `MixedArraySniffer`, support specifying additional sniff data via the usage of `::`

 This colon "operator" supports multiple repeated arguments.
 The effect of an argument is specified by the respective Sniffer class.